Package jpigpio

 If a hardware clock is active on the GPIO the reported dutycycle will be 500000 (500k) out of 1000000 (1M).

-If hardware PWM is active on the GPIO the reported dutycycle will be out of a 1000000 (1M).int
+If hardware PWM is active on the GPIO the reported dutycycle will be out of a 1000000 (1M).intgetPWMFrequency(int gpio)Returns the frequency of PWM being used on the GPIO.

 Returns the frequency (in Hz) used for the GPIO.